PHPirates/django-template/readme.md

 * Make sure the lines in the nginx config which point to the ssl certificates are commented.
 * Test the syntax of your nginx config file with `sudo nginx -t` and fix any.

-* Make sure you have your ip and domain (without the `http(s)://` prefix) in allowed hosts in your Django settings file.
+* Make sure you have your ip and domain (without the `http(s)://` prefix, but both with and without the `www.` prefix) in allowed hosts in your Django settings file.

 Now go in your browser to your ip address or domain and you should see your website.
 If not, check the logs for errors (see [below](#remember)).